Consolidate and chill

 - All existing liabilities that are in your name (e.g. personal loans, other credit or store cards, ‘interest-free’ instalment purchases, home loan)

 - All your regular monthly expenses (including school fees, insurance, utilities etc.)

 If you are an existing Westpac customer, you will also need to:

 - Apply as an Existing Customer in the application form and log in to your account

 - Once logged in, double-check that your personal details (name, address etc) are up-to-date.
 If not, log in to internet banking to update them.
 Allow 24 hours for records to update.

 Any errors in the details you provide could delay processing, or even mean you are declined.
 Again, checking against your credit report can help here.

 Every time you apply for any form of credit, your credit history is checked by the credit provider.
 This is listed as an enquiry on your report.
 Multiple applications can be seen as a red flag and reduce your chances of approval.

 Things you should know

-4. Any calculation made by you using this calculator is intended as a guide only.
+**Repayment calculator: Any calculations made by you using this calculator is intended as a guide only.
 It is for illustrative purposes only and is based on the accuracy of the information provided.
-The calculator does not take stamp duty or other government charges into account.
-The calculation does not constitute an offer of finance from Westpac.
-Your borrowing power amount may be different when you complete a loan application and all the details relevant to our lending criteria are captured and verified.
+The calculator does not take into account a lending establishment fee that maybe charged for a personal loan application.
+The calculation is not an offer of credit.
+The amount you can borrow may vary once you complete a loan application and all the details relevant to our lending criteria are captured and verified.
 The calculations should not be relied on for the purpose of making a decision whether to apply for a personal loan.